sheriecarter/public-library-app/1_users_and_auth.md

    users POST /users(.:format)     users#create
     user GET  /users/:id(.:format) users#show
    login GET  /login(.:format)     sessions#new
+sessions POST /sessions(.:format)  sessions#create
 ```

+Note that the `POST /sessions` route has automatically been assigned the prefix `sessions`.
+This may seem odd, but its url or path (`sessions_path`, `"/sessions"`) is actually the same as the `sessions#index` route where we'd usually expect to see this prefix.
+That said, we won't use the prefix in our code.

 Now let's add the `sessions#create` controller action.
 It should log the user in by saving their id into the session.